circuitdao/docs/docs/faq.md

 ### Is the code open-source?

-The code has been published on [Github](https://www.github.com/circuitdao) for anyone to review and contribute to.
+The code will be published on [Github](https://www.github.com/circuitdao) for anyone to review and contribute to.
 However, note that the code is currently copyrighted and not available under an open-sourece licence.
 We are still evaluating what type of licence will be appropriate going forward.
 The most likely scenario at this point is that the code will remain copyright protected for a number of years before being released under an open-source licence.
 This is the approach taken by major DeFi protocols such as Uniswap and Aave.

 ### Where can I report bugs?

-Contact us on [Discord](https://discord.gg/TMama9jTwu) or send an email to info@circuitdao.com.
+Reach out to us on [Discord](https://discord.gg/TMama9jTwu) or send an email to info@circuitdao.com.

 ### Do you provide an API?